 If a strainer lid is important to you, you'll probably have to settle for mediocre quality.
 We like the Farberware strainer lid because it's stainless rather than glass (so it's more durable).
 If you're left handed, you should buy a pot with lips on both sides like this Avacraft sauce pan, which comes in 3.5 and 6 quart sizes.

-buy farberware sauce pan with strainer lid on amazon now:
+buy farberware sauce pan with strainer lid:

 Other Sauce Pans We Looked At